Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 182,595, 74,160 total housing units (homes and apartments), and a median house value of $367,476, real estate costs in Fort Lauderdale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.
+With 182,595 people, 74,160 houses or apartments, and a median cost of homes of $376,743, real estate costs in Fort Lauderdale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.

 Large apartment complexes or high rise apartments are the single most common housing type in Fort Lauderdale, accounting for 45.85% of the city's housing units.
 Other types of housing that are prevalent in Fort Lauderdale include single-family detached homes ( 36.05%), duplexes, homes converted to apartments or other small apartment buildings ( 11.52%), and a few row houses and other attached homes ( 5.36%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Fort Lauderdale primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Fort Lauderdale has a mixture of owner-occupied and renter-occupied housing.